Connect with us

 1. Use Smartphones

-With remote working, workers use their smartphones, so why not switch to using them rather than landlines – full time.
+Workers use their smartphones with remote working, so why not switch to using them rather than landlines – full-time.

-Landline office phones rely on mains electricity, and they need to be plugged in at all times to operate.
+Landline office phones rely on mains electricity and must be plugged in at all times to operate.
 Smartphones can be charged up within

 2. Choose Workspace That’s Well Insulated